xArcGit/dotfiles/README.md

 ## Installation

-> <span style="color:red;">⚠️ **Warning**</span>: This setup script is designed for Arch Linux and its derivatives.
-Running it on other distributions may cause unexpected behavior or system breakage.
->
 > <span style="color:red;">⚠️ **Warning**</span>: Ensure you have the following dependencies installed before running the setup script:
 >
 > ```bash